CODE-ESI-CLUB/Competitive-Programming-101/Resources.md

 ## 📚 Recommended Books

 1. **Competitive Programming 3** by Steven Halim and Felix Halim: A must-read for intermediate and advanced programmers.
+2. **[Competitive Programmer’s Handbook](https://cses.fi/book/book.pdf)**  by Antti Laaksonen : solid resource for anyone serious about competitive programming, and if you're aiming to deepen your problem-solving skills.
-2. **Introduction to Algorithms** by Cormen, Leiserson, Rivest, and Stein: The go-to reference for algorithms (commonly called CLRS).
+3. **Introduction to Algorithms** by Cormen, Leiserson, Rivest, and Stein: The go-to reference for algorithms (commonly called CLRS).
-3. **Algorithm Design** by Jon Kleinberg and Éva Tardos: Focused on problem-solving techniques.
+4. **Algorithm Design** by Jon Kleinberg and Éva Tardos: Focused on problem-solving techniques.
-4. **Elements of Programming Interviews** by Adnan Aziz, Tsung-Hsien Lee, and Amit Prakash: Great for interview prep.
+5. **Elements of Programming Interviews** by Adnan Aziz, Tsung-Hsien Lee, and Amit Prakash: Great for interview prep.
-5. **Cracking the Coding Interview** by Gayle Laakmann McDowell: Practical tips and problems for coding interviews.
+6. **Cracking the Coding Interview** by Gayle Laakmann McDowell: Practical tips and problems for coding interviews.

 ---